base-org/web/apps/base-docs/docs/building-with-base-and-foundry/introduction.md

 The first thing is the solidity version.

-> As of December 2023, Base does not support yet the new PUSH0 opcode introduced in Shanghai, which is the default target for the Solidity compiler if you use version 0.8.20 or later.
-You can learn more about the [Differences between Ethereum and Base].
+> As of December 2023, Base does not support the new PUSH0 opcode introduced in Shanghai, which is the default target for the Solidity compiler if you use version 0.8.20 or later.
+See [Differences between Ethereum and Base] to learn more.

 We recommend using 0.8.19 or lower until this is upgraded.
 Keep in mind that the update has been deployed to Base Goerli and Base Sepolia.